jsiek/denotational_semantics/agda/README.md

    * `ValueBCD`

       * Denotational values (⊥, ↦, ⊔) (aka.
-BCD intersection
+BCD intersection types),
-       types), the ⊑ ordering, and ℱ. Instances of ValueStruct, ValueOrdering, and Consistent.
+        the ⊑ ordering, and ℱ, appropriate for call-by-name.
-     * Proves function inversion and stuff about AboveFun needed for adequacy of call-by-name.
+        Instances of ValueStruct, ValueOrdering, and Consistent.  * Proves function inversion and stuff about AboveFun needed for adequacy of call-by-name.

    * `ValueConst`

+      * Denotational values (⊥, ↦, ⊔) including constants
-     * Adds constants, including primitive operators.
+        and primitive operators.

    * `Consistency`

      * Proof of the consistent subtyping property.
      * Instance of the Consistent structure.

+   * `ModelCallByName`

+     * Definition of ● for CBN and a bunch of lemmas about it.
+     * An instance of LambdaModelBasics

+   * `ModelCallByValue` (parameterized on ValueStruct, etc.)

+     * Definition ● for CBV and a bunch of lemmas about it.
+     * An instance of CurryApplyStruct

+   * `ModelISWIM`

+     Instantiates the ModelCallByValue with the domain defined in ValueConst.

+* Denotational Semantics

    * `LambdaDenot` (parameterized on ValueStruct and ValueOrdering)

-  Denotational semantics of lambda calculus defined generically in terms of ●, ℱ, Domain, and ValueOrdering.
+     Denotational semantics of lambda calculus defined
+     generically in terms of ●, ℱ, Domain, and ValueOrdering.

    * `ISWIMDenot` (parameterized on ValueStruct and ValueOrdering)

-  Denotational semantics of ISWIM defined generically in terms of ●, ℱ, Domain, and ValueOrdering.
+     Denotational semantics of ISWIM defined
+     generically in terms of ●, ℱ, Domain, and ValueOrdering.

    * `ISWIMDenotAlt`

      An alternative semantic definition of ISWIM that does not use `⊑` in the variable case, but only in the meaning of application.
      So it does not satisfy `ℰ-⊑`.
 Nevertheless, this version is equivalent to the above version in the same way that an algorithmic type system is equivalent to a declarative one.

+   * `PrimConst`

+      Properties of primitive constants.

    * `Compositionality` (parameterized on CurryApplyStruct)

       Proof of compositionality for the lambda calculus and ISWIM.

-* `MultiStep`

-  Defines multi-step reduction generically given a reduction relation.

-* `Lambda`

-  Syntax, reduction, and contextual equivalence for the lambda calculus.

-* `LambdaCallByValue`

-  Call-by-value reduction and contextual equivalence.

-* `ISWIM`

-  Call-by-value lambda calculus with constants and a δ reduction rule for primitive operations.

-* `EvalCallByName`

-  Call-by-name evaluation as a big-step relation.
-  Proves that CBN evaluation implies reduction to WHNF.

-* `EvalCallByValue`

-  Call-by-value evaluation as a big-step relation.
-  Proves that CBV evaluation implies CBV reduction to WHNF.

-* `EvalISWIM`

-  Same as above, but with constants added.

-* `ModelCallByName`

-  * ● for CBN and a bunch of lemmas about it.
-  * An instance of LambdaModelBasics

-* `ModelCallByValue`

-  * ● for CBV and a bunch of lemmas about it.
-  * An instance of CurryApplyStruct
+   * Soundness of reduction with respect to denotational equality

-* `ModelISWIM`
+      * `Filter` (requires CurryApplyStruct)

-  Same as above for ISWIM.
-Just instantiates the ModelCallByValue module with a different domain.
+        Proves admisibility of subsumption and ⊔ introduction.

       * `RenamePreserveReflect` (parameterized on CurryApplyStruct)

         Proves that renaming preserves and reflects denotations.

-* `Filter` (requires CurryApplyStruct)

-  Proves admisibility of subsumption and ⊔ introduction.

       * `SubstitutionPreserve` (parameterized on CurryApplyStruct)

         Proves that substitution preserves denotations.

       * `SubstitutionReflect`

         Proves that substitution reflects denotations for the models of CBN, CBV, and ISWIM.

       * `SoundnessCallByName`

         Proves soundness of lambda reduction wrt.
 CBN denotational model.

       * `SoundnessCallByValue`

         Proves soundness of call-by-value reduction wrt.
 CBV denotational model.

       * `SoundnessISWIM`

         Proves soundness of ISWIM reduction wrt. its denotational model.

+   * Adequacy of denotational semantics with respect to reduction

       * `AdequacyCallByName`

         Proves adequacy of CBN model with respect to lambda reduction to WHNF.
         Also proves that denotational equality implies contextual equivalence.

       * `AdequacyCallByValue`

         Proves adequacy of CBV model with respect to CBV reduction to WHNF.
         Also proves that denotational equality implies contextual equivalence.

       * `AdequacyISWIM`

         Proves adequacy of ISWIM's model with respect to ISWIM reduction to a value (literal or lambda abstraction).
 Also proves that denotational equality implies contextual equivalence.